lutencjusz/sterownik_podlewania/ESPSterrownikRESTFul/README.md

 # Installation of watering controller
 ## Preliminary preparation of ESP8266
-1. to prepare firmware I used the [NodeMCU custom builds](https://nodemcu-build.com/) to prepare the appropriate firmware.
+1. to prepare firmware I used the [NodeMCU custom builds](https://nodemcu-build.com/).
 For the willing, you can prepare the right firmware yourself, but it should consist of the following modules (the list of modules is available in the program_compilation_path.txt):
 ```
 adc,crypto,encoder,file,gdbstub,gpio,http,net,node,ow,rtcfifo,rtcmem,rtctime,sjson,sntp,tmr,uart,websocket,wifi,tls
 ```